scorpido74/azure-docs.nl-nl/articles/vs-azure-tools-storage-explorer-relnotes.md

 #### <a name="new"></a>Nieuw

-* Ondersteuning voor tabel: weergeven, uitvoeren van query's, export, importeren en CRUD-bewerkingen voor entiteiten
+* Table support: viewing, querying, export, import, and CRUD operations for entities
-* Ondersteuning voor de wachtrij: weergeven, toevoegen, dequeueing berichten
+* Queue support: viewing, adding, dequeueing messages
-* Genereren van SAS-URI's voor Storage-Accounts
+* Generating SAS URIs for Storage Accounts
-* Verbinding maken met Opslagaccounts met SAS URI 's
+* Connecting to Storage Accounts with SAS URIs
-* Updatemeldingen voor toekomstige updates voor Storage Explorer
+* Update notifications for future updates to Storage Explorer
-* Bijgewerkte uiterlijk
+* Updated look and feel

-#### <a name="fixes"></a>Oplossingen
+#### <a name="fixes"></a>Fixes

-* Verbeteringen in de prestaties en betrouwbaarheid
+* Performance and reliability improvements

-### <a name="known-issues-amp-mitigations"></a>Bekende problemen &amp; oplossingen
+### <a name="known-issues-amp-mitigations"></a>Known Issues &amp; Mitigations

-* Downloaden van een grote blob-bestanden niet correct werkt: het is raadzaam met behulp van AzCopy terwijl wij dit probleem lossen
+* Download of large blob files does not work correctly - we recommend using AzCopy while we address this issue
-* Accountreferenties wordt niet worden opgehaald of in de cache opgeslagen als de basismap kan niet worden gevonden of kan niet worden geschreven
+* Account credentials will not be retrieved nor cached if the home folder cannot be found or cannot be written to
-* Als we toevoegen, bewerken of importeren van een entiteit die een eigenschap met een ambiguously numerieke waarde, zoals "1" of "1.0", en de gebruiker probeert te verzenden als een `Edm.String`, de waarde wordt terugkeren via de client-API als een Edm.Double
+* If we are adding, editing, or importing an entity that has a property with an ambiguously numeric value, such as "1" or "1.0", and the user tries to send it as an `Edm.String`, the value will come back through the client API as an Edm.Double
-* Bij het importeren van CSV-bestanden met meerdere regels records, kunnen de gegevens ophalen opgedeeld of versleuteld
+* When importing CSV files with multiline records, the data may get chopped or scrambled

 02/03/2016

-### <a name="version-07201601291"></a>Versie 0.7.20160129.1
+### <a name="version-07201601291"></a>Version 0.7.20160129.1

-#### <a name="fixes"></a>Oplossingen
+#### <a name="fixes"></a>Fixes

-* Verbeterde algehele prestaties bij het uploaden, downloaden en kopiëren van blobs
+* Improved overall performance when uploading, downloading and copying blobs

 01/14/2016

-### <a name="version-07201601050"></a>Versie 0.7.20160105.0
+### <a name="version-07201601050"></a>Version 0.7.20160105.0

 #### <a name="new"></a>Nieuw

-* Linux-ondersteuning (pariteit functies voor OS x)
+* Linux support (parity features to OSX)
-* Blob-containers met Shared Access Signatures (SAS)-sleutel toevoegen
+* Add blob containers with Shared Access Signatures (SAS) key
-* Opslag accounts voor Azure China 21Vianet toevoegen
+* Add Storage Accounts for Azure China 21Vianet
-* Storage-Accounts met aangepaste eindpunten toevoegen
+* Add Storage Accounts with custom endpoints
-* Openen en de inhoud van tekst en afbeeldingen blobs weergeven
+* Open and view the contents text and picture blobs
-* Blob-eigenschappen en metagegevens weergeven en bewerken
+* View and edit blob properties and metadata

-#### <a name="fixes"></a>Oplossingen
+#### <a name="fixes"></a>Fixes

-* Opgelost: uploaden of downloaden van een groot aantal blobs (500 +) kan soms ertoe leiden dat de app een wit scherm
+* Fixed: uploading or download a large number of blobs (500+) may sometimes cause the app to have a white screen
-* Opgelost: bij het instellen van blob-container openbaar toegangsniveau, de nieuwe waarde wordt niet bijgewerkt totdat u de focus op de container voor het opnieuw instellen.
-Ook het dialoogvenster altijd standaard ingesteld op 'Geen openbare toegang' en niet de werkelijke huidige waarde.
+* Fixed: when setting blob container public access level, the new value is not updated until you re-set the focus on the container.
+Also, the dialog always defaults to "No public access", and not the actual current value.
-* Betere algehele toetsenbord toegankelijkheid en de UI-ondersteuning
+* Better overall keyboard/accessibility and UI support
-* Breadcrumbs geschiedenis tekst kan teruglopen wanneer het is lang met witruimte
+* Breadcrumbs history text wraps when it's long with white space
-* SAS-dialoogvenster ondersteunt validatie voor invoer
+* SAS dialog supports input validation
-* Lokale opslag blijft beschikbaar, zelfs als de referenties van gebruiker zijn verlopen
+* Local storage continues to be available even if user credentials have expired
-* Wanneer een geopende blob-container wordt verwijderd, is de explorer blob aan de rechterkant gesloten
+* When an opened blob container is deleted, the blob explorer on the right side is closed

 #### <a name="known-issues"></a>Bekende problemen

-* Linux installeren moet gcc-versie is bijgewerkt of stappen voor het bijwerken worden bijgewerkt: hieronder:
+* Linux install needs gcc version updated or upgraded – steps to upgrade are below:
     * `sudo add-apt-repository ppa:ubuntu-toolchain-r/test`
     * `sudo apt-get update`
     * `sudo apt-get upgrade`
     * `sudo apt-get dist-upgrade`

 11/18/2015
-### <a name="version-07201511160"></a>Versie 0.7.20151116.0
+### <a name="version-07201511160"></a>Version 0.7.20151116.0

 #### <a name="new"></a>Nieuw

-* Mac OS en Windows-versies
+* macOS, and Windows versions
-* Aanmelden bij uw Storage-Accounts weergeven: gebruik van uw organisatie-Account, Microsoft-Account, 2FA, enzovoort.
+* Sign-in to view your Storage Accounts – use your Org Account, Microsoft Account, 2FA, etc.
-* Lokale opslag (storage emulator, gebruik alleen-Windows)
+* Local development storage (use storage emulator, Windows-only)
-* Ondersteuning voor Azure Resource Manager en klassieke resource
+* Azure Resource Manager and Classic resource support
-* Maken en verwijderen van blobs, wachtrijen en tabellen
+* Create and delete blobs, queues, or tables
-* Zoeken naar specifieke blobs, wachtrijen en tabellen
+* Search for specific blobs, queues, or tables
-* Bekijk de inhoud van de blob-containers
+* Explore the contents of blob containers
-* Navigeren door mappen
+* View and navigate through directories
-* Uploaden, downloaden en verwijderen van blobs en mappen
+* Upload, download, and delete blobs and folders
-* Blob-eigenschappen en metagegevens weergeven en bewerken
+* View and edit blob properties and metadata
-* SAS-sleutels genereren
+* Generate SAS keys
-* Beheren en maken van opgeslagen toegang beleid (SAP)
+* Manage and create Stored Access Policies (SAP)
-* Blobs op voorvoegsel zoeken
+* Search for blobs by prefix
-* Sleep 'n bestanden uploaden of downloaden
+* Drag 'n drop files to upload or download

 #### <a name="known-issues"></a>Bekende problemen

-* Bij het instellen van blob-container openbaar toegangsniveau, is de nieuwe waarde niet bijgewerkt, totdat u de focus op de container voor het opnieuw instellen
+* When setting blob container public access level, the new value is not updated until you re-set the focus on the container
-* Wanneer u het dialoogvenster om in te stellen de niveau openbare toegang opent, weergegeven het 'Geen openbare toegang' altijd als de standaard- en niet de werkelijke huidige waarde
+* When you open the dialog to set the public access level, it always shows "No public access" as the default, and not the actual current value
-* Naam van gedownloade blobs niet wijzigen
+* Cannot rename downloaded blobs
-* Activiteit logboekvermeldingen wordt soms "zitten" in een actieve status wanneer een fout optreedt, en de fout wordt niet weergegeven.
+* Activity log entries will sometimes get "stuck" in an in progress state when an error occurs, and the error is not displayed
-* Soms vastloopt of wordt volledig wit bij het uploaden of downloaden van een groot aantal blobs
+* Sometimes crashes or turns completely white when trying to upload or download a large number of blobs
-* Soms annuleren van een kopieerbewerking werkt niet
+* Sometimes canceling a copy operation does not work
-* Tijdens het maken van een container (wachtrij-blob/tabel), als u een ongeldige naam invoeren en doorgaan met het maken van een andere onder een andere container-type u kan niet de focus instellen op het nieuwe type
+* During creating a container (blob/queue/table), if you input an invalid name and proceed to create another under a different container type you cannot set focus on the new type
-* Kan de nieuwe map maken of wijzig de map
+* Can't create new folder or rename folder